-- We will meet together as RAS-trained CHVs every month.
-During these meetings we will report how much RAS stock we have left.
-We will nominate one of our group to communicate with the health facility about our remaining stock and ask them to top-up our supply.
-Our nominated representative will stay in contact with the health facility so that we know when and where the drugs can be collected.
-Once the drugs have been collected, we will meet and divide up the supply among us. - We will work together as a group to monitor our stock levels.
-We will communicate this information to health staff during community outreach sessions.
-We will arrange for a representative to collect the drugs from the health facility or during outreach when they are available.
+- We will meet together as CHVs every month.
+During these meetings all CHVs will give their RAS stock tracking form to a nominated CHV in the group.
+This CHV will take the forms to the health facility and get a re-supply for each CHV.
+Once the drugs have been collected from the health facility, we will meet and divide up the supply among us. - We will work together as a group to monitor our stock levels.
+We will each fill out the stock tracking form.
+During community outreach sessions we will share our forms with the health facility staff and get a re-supply.